Premiership of Narendra Modi: Social welfare

 Modi launched Pradhan Mantri Jan Dhan Yojana (PMJDY) in August 2014.
 The initiative aimed to create bank accounts and debit cards for 150 million families, and to allow them an overdraft of ₹5 thousand and accident insurance.
 After the launch, 125.4 million accounts were opened by January 2015.
+The scheme has failed to improve the economic prosperity across states.
+"Poor usage of financial services" and "a rise in the number of dormant accounts" have been cited as the limitations of the scheme, with 30% of accounts remaining dormant.

 Modi government launched the Pradhan Mantri Mudra Yojana (PMMY) in April 2015.
 Under this scheme, loans up to ₹1 million are given for non-agricultural activities under the three categories: Shishu (loans up to ₹50 thousand); Kishore (loans from ₹50 thousand to ₹500 thousand) and Tarun (loans from ₹500 thousand to ₹1 million).
 According to a report by the SKOCH Group, this scheme has generated 1.68 crore incremental jobs in the first two years until September 2017.

-Anti-corruption initiatives

-In his first cabinet decision, Modi set up a team to investigate black money.

-Over the first four years of Modi's premiership, India's GDP grew at an average rate of 7.23%, higher than the rate of 6.39% under the previous government.
-The level of income inequality increased, while an internal government report said that in 2017, unemployment had increased to its highest level in 45 years.
-The loss of jobs was attributed to the 2016 demonetisation, and to the effects of the Goods and Services Tax.

-Demonetisation

-Shell companies

-After demonetisation of ₹500 and ₹1000 rupee notes various authorities noticed a surge in shell companies depositing cash in banks, possibly in an attempt to hide the real owner of the wealth.
-In response, in July 2017, the authorities ordered nearly 200,000 shell companies to be shut down while Securities and Exchange Board of India (SEBI) imposed trading restrictions on 162 listed entities as shell companies.
-In September 2017, the government froze bank accounts of nearly 200,000 shell companies.
-A day after, the Corporate Affairs ministry decided to ban around 300,000 directors of shell companies from serving on the boards of other firms to track down the beneficial owners of suspected shell companies and take penal action against those who divert funds from these shell companies.

-Infrastructure

-Modi government passed the National Waterways Act, 2016 to develop 111 National Waterways in India.